ShakhnozaSh/Wildfire-NET/README.md

 # WildFire-NET
-Official implementation of "Deep Encoder-Decoder Networks based Wildfire Segmentation and Detection using Drone images in Real-Time".
+Official implementation of "Deep Encoder-Decoder Networks based Wildfire Segmentation using Drone images in Real-Time".

 The proposed dataset can be found at the following link: